CissiWong/weather-api/README.md

 # Sprint 2 – Build a Weather Dashboard :sunny:

-Today's assignment is to build a simple weather dashboard that tells today's weather and temperature using an weather API.
+Today's assignment is to build a simple weather dashboard that tells today's weather and temperature using a weather API.
 We will start by keeping it simple and then there's great possibilities to build on with stretch goals.
-The weather dashboard should, at the minimum, contain the following:
+The page, before stretch goals should look something along the lines of this:

 ![Design](https://github.com/Technigo/assignment-weather/blob/master/weather_app.png)